el-uhu/fractals-app/README.md

 # Fractals Playground

-This website allows you to explore the breautiful world of fractals.
+This website allows you to explore the beautiful world of fractals.
 We can find fractals everywhere in nature.
 Popular examples are the *[Romanseco broccoli](https://en.wikipedia.org/wiki/Romanesco_broccoli?wprov=sfti1)* and many types of ferns.
 In fractals, the shape of the smaller parts looks like like the shape of the whole.
 We can say that they are *self-similar*.

 ### Properties of fractals
 Fractals can pack an incredibly large surface areas into a small volume.
 This can be important for living things, as large surface areas allow them to better exchange molecules with their environment, such as oxygen, carbon dioxide, or food molecules.